meteor/galaxy-docs/content/billing.md

 Once the invoiced amount is successfully paid, your full account functionality will be restored.

 To avoid service interruptions for billing-related reasons, make sure you have an email address that you regularly check for notifications.
-Ensure you have a current and working payment method at all times; if yours is deactivated, update your billing information accordingly.
+Ensure you have a current and working payment method at all times.

+If your invoice is past due, update your payment information at the earliest possible opportunity to prevent any interruptions in service.